V. K. Sasikala: Expulsion from AIADMK

 On 21 August 2017, it was reported that the AIADMK faction loyal to Palaniswami had decided to merge with Panneerselvam's splinter faction and expelled Sasikala as the general secretary as one of the key demands of the merger.
 It was reported on 28 August that Sasikala had been expelled during a party meeting, but this was later denied.

-On 13 September, the AIADMK General Council cancelled Sasikala's appointment as interim general secretary and expelled her from the party, though officials appointed to party posts by her were allowed to continue their duties.
+On 13 September, the AIADMK General Council cancelled Sasikala's appointment as temporary general secretary and expelled her from the party, though officials appointed to party posts by her were allowed to continue their duties.
 Instead, the late Jayalalithaa was named the eternal general secretary of AIADMK.
 Sasikala filed a case in the City Civil Court IV of Chennai in February 2021, but it upheld her dismissal as the AIADMK general secretary in April 2022.
 On 11 July, Palaniswami succeeded her as the interim general secretary of the party at a general council meeting.

 Among the resolutions passed during Sasikala's expulsion, the AIADMK declared that her appointment as general secretary was disputable and as such, T. T. V. Dhinakaran's appointment as Deputy General Secretary as well as his decisions were cancelled.

+Her appeal against her expulsion from the AIADMK was rejected by the Madras High Court in December 2023.